Nithiya-Paramaraj/WebAPI_GetData/README.md

 # WebAPI_GetData
-To fetch values from a Web API in C#
+To fetch values from a Web API in C# using REST